 Seeds @ city urban farm

-- become a shareholder in our weekly community supported agriculture (CSA) program and take home a bag of fresh seasonal produce every Thursday
+- Become a shareholder in our weekly community supported agriculture (CSA) program and take home a bag of fresh seasonal produce every week

 Seeds @ City Urban Farm would not be possible without the continual support of the San Diego City College Foundation.